jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

             with cue(1):
                 event_i(1, 0, 1)

-Though the start time of the event is written as 0, the actual start time of the event is 37, which is the cumulation of all the args in the cue hierarchy.
+Though the start time of the event is written as 0, the actual start time of the event is 37, which is the cumulation of all the args in the cue nesting hierarchy.

 * Start times are separated from event